w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 - The root and bouncer set the pool to “destroying”.
 This can be done by submitting the `nominationPools.setState(poolId, state)` extrinsic using the [Polkadot-JS UI extrinsic tab](https://polkadot.js.org/apps/#/extrinsics).
-Where `poolId` is the specific ID of the pool and `state` must be set to "destroying".
+Where `poolId` is the specific ID of the pool and `state` is the pool's state that must be set to "destroying".
 Other possible states are "open" and "blocked".
 - Any account can set the pool to destroying if over 90% of the pool's active bonded balance has been slashed.